SumathiBaskar/RESTAPI-Go-Gin-Framework/README.md

 # RESTAPI-Go-Gin-Framework
-Simple API using Go-Gin Framework with the following Http methods:
+Simple API using Go-Gin Framework with the following endpoints:

 - GET
 - GET based on ID